 Member, Nominating Committee

-Professor Grissom-Broughton holds a Doctor of Musical Arts in Music Education from Boston University, a Master of Music in Piano Performance and Pedagogy from Northwestern University, and a Bachelor of Arts in Music from Spelman College.
+Professor Hicks holds a Doctor of Musical Arts degree from the University of Michigan in Ann Arbor, a Master of Music degree from Bowling Green State University, and a Bachelor of Music Education degree from Kentucky State University.